 Choosing which one is best for you will depend on a few decisions only you can make.
 Do you want to own your car at the end of the period?
 Do you want to upgrade to the latest model at the end of the finance period?
 And what is your monthly budget?
 These are just a few of the things you need to consider when choosing how to finance your new car.
 If you’re buying a car on finance, think about your other monthly outgoings and consider the length of the contract term.
 As a rule of thumb, your total outgoings for your car shouldn’t exceed 36% of your gross income.

 Whether you buy your car from a franchised dealership, car auction or private seller, there are a few things you’ll need to know first.

 Private sellers are potentially cheaper than dealerships, but the vehicle is unlikely to have been professionally inspected before you buy and your buyer’s rights are also reduced if you decide to go ahead with it.

 While it’s possible to grab a brilliant bargain at auction, there’s no opportunity to test-drive a vehicle and you’ll have to do your research quickly to find out the retail price.
 Also, it can be easy to get carried away when you’re bidding!

-If you’re a first-time buyer, it makes sense to go to a mainstream dealer who will do a lot of the hard work for you.
-Not only can they show you a range of cars in your budget but the vehicle will also have undergone inspections before sale and they’ll have all the appropriate paperwork in place.
+If you’re a first-time buyer, it makes sense to go to a reputable mainstream retailer.
+It means that the car you choose has undergone a thorough inspection before sale and they’ll have all the appropriate paperwork and service history in place.

 You should always be comfortable with your choice, so even if you think that you’ve found a car you want, don’t make an impulse buy.
 Give yourself some time to think and discuss the decision with someone you trust.